slipstream/SlipStreamDocumentation/README.md

 All of the source documentation is written in [reStructured Text][reST] format.

-Simply update the documentation files in the `sources` subdirectory.
+Simply update the documentation files in the `docs` subdirectory.
 Either use the `master` branch or your own branch for changes.  **Do not make any changes directly on the `gh-pages` branch.**